Psychotherapies

 Supportive psychotherapy

-In supportive psychotherapy, the therapist offers the patient support during periods of illness or temporary decompensation with the goal of restoring and strengthening the patients defences.
-The treatment is not insight-oriented but focuses on empathy, understanding and education.
-It provides a period of dependence for patients in need of help in dealing with guilt, shame, anxiety and meeting frustrations of external pressure that may be too great to handle.
-Their is a risk that the patient may regress and become too dependent.
+In supportive psychotherapy, the therapist offers the patient support during periods of illness or temporary decompensation with the goal of restoring and strengthening the patient’s defences.
+The treatment is not insight-oriented but focuses on empathy, understanding, and education.
+It provides a period of dependence for patients in need of help in dealing with guilt, shame, anxiety, and meeting the frustrations of external pressure that may be too great to handle.
+There is a risk that the patient may regress and become too dependent.

 Brief Interpersonal Therapy